-The PCC Nurseries provide care for children during Sunday morning worship, Sunday School, and the Sunday evening service.
+The PCC Nurseries provide care for children during Sunday morning worship and Sunday School.
 It is our desire to enhance the learning and worship experience of parents or guardians by assuring them that each child is comfortable, safe, and happy.
 Adults and teens staff our nurseries.

 Room 4 is for infants, crawlers, and early walkers.
-The age range on Sunday mornings is 0-18 months and on Sunday evenings it is 0-2 year olds.
+The age range on Sunday mornings is 0-18 months.
 The Infant Nursery is located down the hall on the left (past the rest rooms).
 It is equipped with two Pack ‘N Plays, one Megasaucer, a cradleswing, a changing table, books, and toys.
 A privacy curtain is provided for mothers who wish to breastfeed or bottle-feed their babies.
 We’re happy to give bottles supplied by parents, and we also provide the original, plain Cheerios brand cereal as a snack (as permitted by parents or guardians).
 Please leave your diaper bag with us; we will change diapers as needed.

 Room 2 is for confident walkers.
-The age range on Sunday mornings is 18 months-3 year olds and Sunday evenings 3-5 year olds.
+The age range on Sunday mornings is 18 months-3 year olds.
 This room is located down the hall on the left just past the rest rooms.
 The Toddler Room is equipped with age-appropriate toys and books.
 There is a bathroom adjacent with a step stool and potty seat for children who are working on toilet training.
 We provide the original, plain Cheerios brand cereal as a snack (as permitted by parents or guardians).
 Please mark your spill-proof sippy cup with your child’s name.

 In order for your child to be happier, safer, and better cared for, the Nursery Committee has established the following guidelines: